ICON Park is a new entertainment complex, near the Orange County Convention Center on International Drive in Orlando.

-The new project was first announced in early 2011 to include a Madame Tussauds waxworks museum, a Sea Life aquarium and The Coca-Cola Orlando Eye; a 400 foot high rotating observation wheel.
+The new project was first announced in early 2011 to include several Merlin attractions; namely a Madame Tussauds waxworks museum, a Sea Life aquarium and the Orlando Eye (now renamed The Wheel at Icon Park); a 400 foot high rotating observation wheel.
 The overall format is similar in layout to their Merlin counterparts elsewhere.

-As well as the main attractions, I-Drive 360 is also home to a motion-simulator ride, a bowling alley, a range of shops and restaurants and the existing Sleuth’s Dinner Theater.
+As well as the main attractions, ICON Park is also home to a motion-simulator ride, a bowling alley, a range of shops and restaurants and the existing Sleuth’s Dinner Theater.
 A couple of new themed hotels are also on the cards plus renovation/expansion of the existing 1,054 room Wyndham Orlando Resort.

 There is a free seven-storey parking garage onsite with valet parking available.
 For those also planning a visit to Legoland Florida, the Legoland shuttle bus leaves from right outside.

-The centrepiece of I-Drive 360 are the three Merlin attractions housed in a single building with a small food court:
+The centrepiece of ICON Park are the three main attractions housed in a single building with a small food court:

-- The Coca-Cola Orlando Eye - a 400 foot high observation wheel, similar to The Coca-Cola London Eye, offering panoramic views over the area
+- The Wheel at Icon Park Orlando (formerly called the Orlando Eye) - a 400 foot high observation wheel, similar to The Coca-Cola London Eye, offering panoramic views over the area

 A recent addition to the main building is the 7D Dark Ride Adventure (see below).

-As well as the centrepiece attractions owned by Merlin, there are a couple of other attractions making up I-Drive 360 including:
+As well as the centrepiece attractions operated by Merlin, there are a couple of other attractions making up ICON Park including:

-- Skeletons: Animals Unveiled! - a walk-through attraction featuring over 400 skeletons including around eight human skeletons.
+- Skeletons: Museum of Osteology - a walk-through attraction featuring over 500 skeletons including around eight human skeletons.
 Some of the exhibits are interactive and some set in dioramas

 - Kings Bowl Orlando - 22 lane ten-pin bowling alley plus billiards, several bars and a restaurant